-- (a) Short-term affecting their participation in school activities which they are on a course of medication. - (b) Long-term potentially limiting their access to education and requiring extra care and support (deemed special medical needs).
+- (a) Short-term affecting their participation in school activities they may be on a course of medication. - (b) Long-term potentially limiting their access to education and requiring extra care and support (deemed special medical needs).

 Rationale

 LAs and schools have a responsibility for the health and safety of pupils in their care.